wben67/my_first_flutter_app/README.md

 # my_first_flutter_app - Testing git with github - Editing from Github - Testing 'pull' command
-# testing push a new branch to github
+# Setting ssh for git/github

 A new Flutter project.